 Pacific Western Brewing – BC’s doggedly independent, home-grown brewery – has lost its inspirational leader.
-Owner Kazuko Komatsu has passed away.
+Owner Kazuko Komatsu passed away July 27 after a long and valiant battle with cancer.

 Tom Leboe, Kazuko’s Prince George brewery manager throughout most of her years as owner and CEO, said: “We are devastated by her passing.
 Kazuko has been an inspiration to all of us over the past 27 years.